wspringer/deconfluencer/README.rst

   mvn install

-Currently, it's not generating a tar.gz file or anything yet, so you will actually have to go into the target directoy, and the appassembler directory to start it.
+The target directory will contain a tar.gz file containing everything required.
+Just unzip that file in a directory of your preference, and you're in business.

 How to user it
 ==============